talkable/talkable-docs/source/integration/custom/integration_tag_manager.rst

 Alternative Approach: Direct Integration
 ----------------------------------------

 To mitigate these potential issues, you can integrate Talkable directly into your web pages without using GTM.
-Here's a step-by-step guide on :ref:`custom integration <integration/custom/integration_components/initialization_script>`
+Here's a step-by-step guide on :ref:`Custom Integration <integration/custom/integration_components>`.

 **Benefits of Direct Integration:**